smackinto5h/kmonad/README.md

 # kmonad

-ever just wish you had a something established for your already that just worked? well here i will share my layouts for my personal homerow mods and other keyboard reconfigurations for kmonad. i really enjoy using kmonad for my homerow mods since a lot of other solutions that work on linux or macos just dont work on windows but
+ever just wish you had something established for you already that just worked? well here i will share my layouts for my personal homerow mods and other keyboard reconfigurations for kmonad. i really enjoy using kmonad for my homerow mods since a lot of other solutions that work on linux or macos just dont work on windows but